promptfoo/promptfoo/CONTRIBUTING.md

 ## Contributing to the Web UI

-The web ui is written as a [Next.js](https://nextjs.org/) app.
+The web UI is written as a [Next.js](https://nextjs.org/) app.
 It is exported as a static site and hosted by a local express server when bundled.

 To run the web UI in dev mode: